-- □ capital gains

-□ occasional income

-- □ miscellaneous income

-ncon empl cally, the most important element when considering tax positions of an expatriate on assignment to Japan is employment ne.
-Employment income includes salaries and wages, commissions and bonuses, shares and options received in respect of oyment, benefits in kind and various allowances received in exchange for services rendered.
-Commonly included allowances de, but not limited, to the follows:
+Typically, the most important element when considering tax positions of an expatriate on assignment to Japan is employment income.
+Employment income includes salaries and wages, commissions and bonuses, shares and options received in respect of employment, benefits in kind and various allowances received in exchange for services rendered.
+Commonly included allowances include, but not limited, to the follows:

-□ cost of living allowance (COLA)
+- cost of living allowance (COLA)

-□ housing allowance
+- housing allowance

-□ allowance related to tax equalization
+- allowance related to tax equalization

-□ utility allowance
+- utility allowance

-□ allowance for language lessons
+- allowance for language lessons

-□ children's tuition allowance
+- children's tuition allowance

-□ medical allowance
+- medical allowance

-□ home leave allowance
+- home leave allowance

+- commuter allowance

+- stock options and other stock-based compensation